jlrhe/MtG-Rules/README.md

+App for displaying and searching Magic the Gathering rules found in https://media.wizards.com/2021/downloads/MagicCompRules%2020210419.txt

 Work in progress...

-App for displaying and searching Magic the Gathering rules found in https://media.wizards.com/2021/downloads/MagicCompRules%2020210419.txt
+TODO:
+  code the parser
+  filter with search
+  event handlers for Contents
+  Usability and styling
+  possibility to show all rules at the same time and search them Extra features (hyperlink when a rule references another, possibility for user to select alternative file by URL) ...
+  ...

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).